Emergency backstop for minimum system load events

 What this means

-From 1 October 2024, new and upgrading solar customers will be required to install a system that allows solar exports to be remotely reduced or stopped (known as curtailment) if there is an excess of energy in the network.
+From 1 October 2024, new and upgrading solar customers are required to install a system that allows solar exports to be remotely reduced or stopped (known as curtailment) if there is an excess of energy in the network.

 The capability to reduce solar exports will only be used under direction from the Australian Energy Market Operator (AEMO) when there are imbalances in the network.
 In these rare events, we will initially reduce solar exports so customers can continue to self-consume the electricity they generate.
-If the grid is still not secure, we may turn off solar generation for short periods, but only ever as a last resort.
+If the grid is still not secure, we may turn off solar generation, but only ever as a last resort.

 What you need to know

-Meeting the new government requirements will require some changes to the processes that customers, solar installers and equipment manufacturers follow.
-More specific information about what you can expect, see the below frequently asked questions.
+Meeting the new government requirements has resulted in changes to the processes that customers, solar installers and equipment manufacturers follow.
+For specific information visit our Rooftop solar and Solar Installer Resources web pages, and see the frequently asked questions below.

 General FAQs